hhristov94/hhristov94.github.io/_posts/2018-10-22-vector-spaces.md

 ---
 {% include mathjax.html %}

 Formally, a vector space  is a set of objects, called vectors.
-However, it is important to note that word “vector” here has a much broader sense than just pointy arrows with direction and magnitute.
+However, it is important to note that word “vector” in algebra has a much broader sense than just pointy arrows with direction and magnitute.
 A vector just means an element of a vector space.
-A suitable candidate for such an element might very well be a matrix or a function.
+A suitable candidate for such an element might very well be a matrix or even a function.

-Thinking in such an abstract way can be extremely practical but we need to have some boundaries in defining our thoughts in order to make sense and be useful to others.
+Thinking in such an abstract way can be extremely practical but one needs to have some boundaries in defining his thoughts in order to make sense and be useful to others.
 To qualify as a vector space, the set of objects, which I would refer to as $$V$$, and the operations which are used on them must adhere to a number of requirements called axioms:
 1. Associativity of addition :
 $$u + (v + w) = (u + v) + w$$
 2. Commutativity of addition :